gjlumsden/net-core-workshop/labs/03-distributing-net-core-cross-platform/01-cross-platform-net.md

     * There is an ```<ItemGroup>``` node for the ```net40``` target pulling in one .NET Framework reference.
     * There is an ```<ItemGroup>``` node for the ```net45``` target pulling in two .NET Framework references.

 5. Using conditional compilation we can write code specifically for each target.
-For example:
+As an example, update "Class1.cs" to look like this:

     ```c#
     using System;